sagieppel/Generator-evaluator-selector-net-a-modular-approach-for-panoptic-segmentation/README.md

 contains a “Evaluate.py” script.
 Running this “Evaluate.py” should generate evaluation statistics .
 All evaluation scripts can be run without change with the sample data included.
-However, If you want to evaluate  the net with real data, you need to first generate data.
+To evaluate  the net with real data, you need to first generate data.
 See Generating Data section for more instruction.
 Note, that you need to either train or [download trained model]() before evaluating.